 While attendance itself doesn't count as a "grade" in this class, it's still important for you to be here and be engaged because the more actively engaged you are in your courses, the stronger learning and better grades you tend to earn.
-This is a 8 week course, so you will need to spend a substantive amount of time in our course (think around 3 hours per module).
+Even though this is an online course, you will need to spend a substantive amount of time in our course (think around 3 hours per module).
 Be sure to show up for yourself this semester!